 Unlike the other two layers which coexist naturally (locations in the Mortal plane mapping nicely to locations in both layers), the Waste is an aberration, a scar that cuts through Shadow.
 Wherever the Mortal plane was strongly touched by the Abyss, there in Shadow a pocket of Waste forms that blurs the layers together.
 This is a foothold of demons, a passage into the Mortal plane.
 It grows and shrinks, struggling against the other layers which try to contain it.
 Largely barren, what little life exists here is twisted and altered by the pervasive abyssal influence.
 The souls that end up here are those who were tainted, whether of their own accord or by the actions of others, by the abyss.
 Most of them reject the abyss and struggle against it.
 Some are consumed by demons as fuel, others who succumb to the corruption become demons and turn on their fellows.
 Others burn themselves out fighting the demons and the corruption.
 A few escape to the other layers or planes.
 Very few exist for very long after death, however.
 Unlike the other layers, life here is hard enough and the plane itself lets them be.
 Thus, Wasters are among the most sane of the inhabitants of shadow, not prone to the self-delusion or mania of Mirrorhaven or the apathy and indolence of the Dreamlands.
 Devils are often found here in force, playing their cosmic role as the opponents of demonic forces.
 Former mortals and fiends mingle freely.

 The hub here is the Demesnes of the Mad Queen.
 This fortress was once a Cysgor monastery before it was abandoned due to the corruption of the area around it.
 From here, the Blightguard conduct raids against the surrounding corruption.
 Despite the name, the people here are as sane as any.
-The leader changes regularly as souls burn out—the average Blightguard only lasts 5-10 years at most.
+The leader changes regularly as souls burn out—the average Blightguard only lasts 1-2 years.